 Industrially, malonic acid is produced by the hydrolysis of diethyl malonate or dimethyl malonate.
 Never give anything by mouth to an unconscious person.
-Rinse mouth with water.
+Rinse the mouth with water.
 Malonic acid is a forerunner to polyester specialities.
 Malonic acid is used to generate countless useful compounds as a construction block chemical.

 Uses of Malonic acid – (C3H4O4)

 The uses of malonic acid are listed below.

 - Malonic acid is used as a precursor in polymers and polyester.

 - It is used in flavours as well as the fragrance industry.

 - It is used to control the acidity.

 - It is used as a cross-linking agent between potato starch and cornstarch to enhance its mechanical properties.

 - It is used in the preparation of barbituric salt.